Arash7-eng/Arashpreet-/README.md

 _Date:-10july,2024_

-Hello everyone!
+<h4>Hello everyone!
 Today is my first day in college whose name is "Guru Nanak Dev Engineering College ".
 Yesterdays night is very uncomfortable for me because i have feared about tomorrow means at present today. what is happening that day .
 I got up early in the morning and do my all routine.
 Then i go to college and approach here .
-Then i find gurudwara sahib because all functions are started from there then i find gurudwara sahib there is 9:00 clock and that's a final time to go there according to schedule.
+Then i find gurudwara sahib because all functions are started from there
+then i find gurudwara sahib there is 9:00 clock and that's a final time to go there according to schedule.
 I wash my hands and put my slippers in to the shoes rank where is located outside the gurdwara sahib.
-Then i go inside tge gurdwara sahib and in the presence of "Guru Granth Sahib " i pray for myself and my all friends who are started there journey of b tech in different branches.
+Then i go inside tge gurdwara sahib and in the presence of "Guru Granth Sahib " i pray for myself and my all friends who are started there journey of b tech in different branches.</h4>

 **Shabad Kirtan**